codelooru/springmvc/README.md

-This repository is created to share Spring and Java examples.
+This repository is created to share Spring and Java examples from the [Codelooru](http://www.codelooru.com)asaaaaaa blog.